cjsun30/move/language/documentation/book/src/functions.md

 }
 ```

 `acquires` annotations must also be added for transitive calls within the module.
-Calls to these functions from another module do not need to annotated with these acquires because one module cannot access resources declared in another module--so the annotation is not needed to ensure reference safety.
+Calls to these functions from another module do not need to be annotated with these acquires because one module cannot access resources declared in another module--so the annotation is not needed to ensure reference safety.

 ```move=
 address 0x42 {